MARTIMM/BSON/doc/bson-spec.md

   * \x03 UUID (Old) - This used to be the UUID subtype, but was deprecated in favor of \x04.
 Drivers and tools for languages with a native UUID type should handle \x03 appropriately.
   * \x80-\xFF "User defined" subtypes.
 The binary data can be anything.
 * Code w/ scope - Deprecated.
 The int32 is the length in bytes of the entire code_w_s value.
 The string is JavaScript code.
 The document is a mapping from identifiers to values, representing the scope in which the string should be evaluated.

+# Mapping of Raku types to BSON

+Keys with values as is used for a document could be represented by a **Hash**.
+That would be the easiest way to implement them.
+The problem is however, that the sequence of keys may not be altered the way a Hash does.
+So the next possible representation would be a **List** of **Pair**